willkk/json-conf/README.md

 # json-conf
-A library that reads app's json-formatted config files and wipes out comments
+A library that reads app's json-formatted config files and wipes out comments.

 # Features
 1. Support comments like "//" at the beginning or end of lines.